practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/C3/README.md

 #### Compilation tips

-I played with compiler switches for optimizations of the compiler of the C replacement language C3.
+I played with compiler switches for optimizations of the compiler.
 These switches can be shown with the _$ c3c --help_ command:

 ```
 -O0  - Safe, no optimizations, emit debug info.